Qualified Environmental Professionals

 Sensitive Ecosystem Development Permits (DP3)

-A Sensitive Ecosystem Development Permit (DP3) Application is required for a property (within Surrey) involves any of the following proposed activities within 50 meters of mapped and QEP confirmed sensitive ecosystems:
+A Sensitive Ecosystem Development Permit (DP3) Application is required for a property (within Surrey) that involves any of the following proposed activities within 50 meters of mapped and QEP confirmed sensitive ecosystems:

 - Subdivision of Land